Denise-Colombano/Denise-Colombano.github.io/Stats.md

 **Textbooks**

-Statistical rethinking resources

-- McElreath, R. (2018).
+McElreath, R. (2018).
 Statistical rethinking: A Bayesian course with examples in R and Stan.
 Chapman and Hall/CRC.
 - [Rethinking website](https://xcelab.net/rm/statistical-rethinking/)
 - [Rethinking recoded for use in brms](https://bookdown.org/connect/#/apps/1850/access)